About

 • Head of Education with Teachers Train Teachers.

-As a keen researcher, my research interests are varied.
-My research is directed by my experiences in education, so I am concentrating on innovative ways of teaching research methods, and changing policies and procedures and their impact on student engagement and retention in Higher Education.
+My research interests are diverse and shaped by my professional experiences in education.
+I am particularly focused on developing innovative pedagogical approaches to teaching research methods, as well as examining the implications of evolving institutional policies and procedures on student engagement and retention in Higher Education.

 Awards